iloveyii/mobile-platforms-dt581b-project/README.md

 # PROJECT PROPOSAL - INTRUDER DETECTION SYSTEM

-Kristianstad City provides accommodation facilities to many inhabitants including students in various universities and schools.
+Kristianstad City provides accommodation facilities to many inhabitants including students, families and workers in the area.
-Accommodating various cultures also brings law and order problems in that area, e.g theft, drugs, professional and presonal jealousies, character assasination etc. Therefore it is very important to provide good and secure services to all inhabitants.
+Accommodating various cultures also brings poor energy awareness and law and order problems in that area.
+Therefore it is very important to provide good and secure services to all inhabitants and bring peace of mind.
-In this project we are building a smart IoT based solution for detection and prevention of intruders in personal properties.
+In this project we are building a smart IoT based solution for not only energy conservation but also smart locking systems for better living experience.
+It will not only improve energy conservation but also reduce expenses for locking systems.

-This provides peace of mind and good health to all residents in the area.

 # INSTALLATION